 This last picture is just a cool shot when I added the Bailey’s before the Kahlua.

-If you liked this post, check out Introduction to Molecular Mixology.
+If you liked this post, check out How to Make a B52 Shot and Introduction to Molecular Mixology.